Statutory Assessment of Educational Needs

 Statements must be reviewed annually according to the process set out in law.

 The Additional Learning Needs and Education Tribunal [Wales] Act 2018 has received Royal Assent and this guide provides a brief overview of the Act and the main implications for schools, including Pupil Referral Units and local authorities.
 The Act will be implemented over a three year period and this will commence from September 2021.
+Further information can be found here:

 Words to help